Menus for Articles

 Choosing a Mortgage Originator

 How does the “bait and switch” routine work?
 Lenders provide rate quotes and cost estimates to a borrower at the time of application.
 Some don’t even bother to “put it in writing”.
 The borrower relies on these quotes and applies for a mortgage loan with the lender offering the favorable quote.
 Later, at the time the applicant decides to lock or on the day of closing or possibly only days before, the lender informs the borrower that the lender cannot honor the original quote.
-The lender’s representative will provide a variety of reasons or excuses why they can’t provide the promised terms (some which sound completely plausible) or in more flagrant cases of abuse will simply tell the borrower “tough luck”.
+The lender’s representative will provide a variety of reasons or excuses why they can’t provide the promised terms (some of which sound completely plausible) or in more flagrant cases of abuse will simply tell the borrower “tough luck”.
 Sitting at the closing table with the moving van parked in the street the borrower will reluctantly accept the modified terms rather than risk a breach of contract or the embarrassment of not proceeding with closing.

 And the difference between what is promised and what is actually received is often significant.
 On larger loan amounts the variance in fees from one lender to another at a particular rate might vary by as much as $10,000.